stonepros/stone/doc/install/windows-troubleshooting.rst

 Missing libraries
 ~~~~~~~~~~~~~~~~~

-The Ceph tools can silently exit with a -1073741515 return code if one of the
+The Stone tools can silently exit with a -1073741515 return code if one of the
 required DLLs is missing or unsupported.

 The `Dependency Walker`_ tool can be used to determine the missing library.